 - Vfg = Vg - Vf

-- hfg → enthalpy of vaporisation or latent heat of vaporisation (amount of energy need to vaporise a unit mass of saturated liquid at a given temperature of pressure).
+- hfg→enthalpy of vaporization or latent heat of vaporization (amount of energy needed to vaporize a unit mass of saturated liquid at a given pressure temperature).

-- The magnitude of latent heat depends on temperature and pressure at which phase change occurs.
+- The magnitude of latent heat depends on the temperature and pressure at which phase change occurs.

-- For example at 1 atm pressure, the latent heat of fusion of water is 333.7 kj/kg and latent heat of vaporization is 2257.1 kj/kg.
+- For example, at 1 atm pressure, the latent heat of the fusion of water is 333.7 kj/kg, and the latent heat of vaporization is 2257.1 kj/kg.

-- At below triple point pressure, substance begins to change directly gas.
+- At below triple-point pressure, the substance begins to change directly to gas.

-- Enthalpy of vaporization decreases as the temperature or pressure increases and become zero at the critical point.
+- The Enthalpy of vaporization decreases as the temperature or pressure increases and becomes zero at the critical point.

-- During vaporisation process, a substance exists as part liquid and part vapour.
+- During vaporization, a substance exists as a part liquid and part vapour.

-- A new property quality x is the ratio of mass of vapour to the total mass of the mixture.
+- A new property quality x is the ratio of the vapour's mass to the mixture's total mass.

 where, mf = mass of the saturated liquid, and mg = mass of the saturated vapour